neykov/extract-tls-secrets/README.md

 ## Usage

-Attaching to an existing Java process to extract the keys.
-Requires a JDK install with `JAVA_HOME` (for Windows) or `java.home` (for Unix) pointing to it.
+Attaching to an existing Java process to extract the keys requires a JDK install with `JAVA_HOME` pointing to it (see next paragraph for JRE only).
 First list the available process IDs with:

 ```
 java -jar extract-ssl-secrets-2.0.0.jar list